🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Delta 8 THC edibles are restricted in Minnesota.

 Less than a year after imposing a THC limit on edibles, Minnesota legalized marijuana for adult use.
+This market is regulated by the state’s Office of Cannabis Management.

 • 2 oz or less of weed in public